perevalovds/ofxKuTextGui/README.md

 ##Usage

-Please, see example *example-basic* included in addon.
+See example *example-basic* included in addon.

+##Automatic generating .H and .CPP files for GUI

+*example-gui-generate* shows how to use GUI description stored in text file for automatically generation .H and .CPP files containing this GUI.